lh0x00/rc-image-loader/readme.md

-# about
+# About

 [![npm version][npm-version-image]][npm-url]
 [![npm downloads][npm-downloads-image]][npm-url]
 [![github issues][github-issues-image]][github-issues-url]
 [![build status][travis-image]][travis-url]

-handle render a preview image is tiny while waiting for real image loading. the real image is lazy-loaded when loaded. when use package in server-side, image source return is real-image for best seo.
+Handle render a preview image is tiny while waiting for real image loading. the real image is lazy-loaded when loaded. when use package in server-side, image source return is real-image for best seo.

-# install
+# Installation

 ```bash
 # use npm